-(1992), and Ferland (1999a).
+The energy of the sub-millimeter break is not well determined observationally but has a major impact on high density, high ionization parameter models, as discussed by Ferland and Persson (1989), Ferland et al. (1992), and Ferland (1999a).
 The energy of the infrared break can be adjusted with the break keyword.
-The break can be adjusted between the limits of 0.2 Rydberg and 1.001×10^{-8} Ryd by entering the keyword break followed by a number specifying the energy of the break.
+The break can be adjusted between the limits of 0.2 Rydberg and 3.040×10^{-9} Ryd by entering the keyword break followed by a number specifying the energy of the break.
 The number is interpreted as the log of the energy in Rydbergs if it is negative and as linear Rydbergs if positive.
 It is interpreted as the linear wavelength of the break in microns if the keyword microns also appears.
-If no number appears, but the keywords no break does, then a break at the low-energy limit of the code $(1.001 \times 10^{-8} \text{ Ryd})$ is assumed.
+If no number appears, but the keywords no break does, then a break at the low-energy limit of the code $(3.040 \times 10^{-9} \text{ Ryd})$ is assumed.
 The following shows equivalent ways of generating a continuum with a break at 10 microns;